gravitational/careers/teams.md

 * Prometheus / Alertmanager / Loki internally and on Grafana Cloud
 * Drone.io

-### Cloud Security
+### Cloud Security Infrastructure

-We're just starting our cloud security team, a hands-on and code-first group of engineers dedicated to the security of our hosted Teleport Cloud.
-If you're an experienced, opinionated security professional come help us secure Teleport.
-Projects in our Roadmap include:

-* Coordinating with red teams (both internal and external) to rapidly respond and mitigate issues.
-* Remediating AWS access errors, design and implement proactive tooling to avoid similar mistakes.
-* Improving our vulnerability management and disclosure process.
+Our Cloud Security Infrastructure team is still being defined.
+Our philosophy is we want all team members to be responsible for security of their work, however, at the same time we want to begin building a team that is able to build common security infrastructure and tackle the security initiatives that other teams are not prepared to drive forward.
+We also want to act as consultants, involved in the development process to ensure new features and patches meet our security objectives.

+As this is a new team, we're still defining how this team will contribute to our overall objectives.
+A security background isn't strictly necessary to excel in this role, we're looking for professionals from DevOps or Systems Engineering type backgrounds that integrate security critical thinking into their thought process.

+Types of projects this team may handle:
+* Securing SRE access to production, ensuring the tooling, audit, and security controls are in place for production access.
+* Look at tough problems, like our software supply chain, and how code is protected from developer to production.
+* Working with our consultants, well known experts in the security field, to deliver the best security value for our customers.

 ### Cloud Reliability

-Our Cloud Reliability Team defines and builds a culture around production, ensuring sublinear scaling of operations against company/product growth.
+Our Cloud Reliability Team defines and builds a culture around production, ensuring scaling of our product offering against company/product growth.

 Some projects we're working on right now:

 * Expanding Teleport Cloud to multiple regions, reducing latency between users and their infrastructure.
 * Defining SLOs, and developing centralized monitoring and alerting based on them
 * Evaluating and implementing database and storage solutions that match or exceed our SLOs and growth demands
 * Developing procedures and automation to ensure reliable and safe rollouts